Chelsea F.C.: Abramovich era

 Chelsea did not turn a profit in the first nine years of Abramovich's ownership, and made record losses of £140m in June 2005.
 In November 2012, Chelsea announced a profit of £1.4 million for the year ending 30 June 2012, the first time the club had made a profit under Abramovich's ownership.
 This was followed by a loss in 2013 and then their highest ever profit of £18.4 million for the year to June 2014.
-In 2018 Chelsea announced a record after-tax profit of £62 million.
+In 2018, Chelsea announced a record after-tax profit of £62 million.

-Chelsea have been described as a global brand; a 2012 report by Brand Finance ranked Chelsea fifth among football brands and valued the club's brand value at US$398 million – an increase of 27% from the previous year, also valuing them at US$10 million more than the sixth best brand, London rivals Arsenal – and gave the brand a strength rating of AA (very strong).
+Chelsea has been described as a global brand; a 2012 report by Brand Finance ranked Chelsea fifth among football brands and valued the club's brand value at US$398 million – an increase of 27% from the previous year, valuing it at US$10 million more than the sixth best brand, London rivals Arsenal – and gave the brand a strength rating of AA (very strong).
 In 2016, Forbes magazine ranked Chelsea the seventh most valuable football club in the world, at £1.15 billion ($1.66 billion).
-As of 2016, Chelsea are ranked eighth in the Deloitte Football Money League with an annual commercial revenue of £322.59 million.
+As of 2016, Chelsea was ranked eighth in the Deloitte Football Money League with an annual commercial revenue of £322.59 million.

-As of May 2022, Chelsea are ranked the 8th most valuable club in the world, according to Forbes., and 8th according to Deloitte, with an annual commercial revenue of €493.1 million.

-The club's recent accounting records highlight £26.6m they have lost in compensation to former head coach Antonio Conte for sacking and to pay off his backroom staff and the legal costs that followed.